wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 resource\\relationship
 ^^^^^^^^^^^^^^^^^^^^^^

-This section configures the types of content (`relationships`) to obtain logs of.
+This section configures the `relationships` content type from which to obtain logs.

-For the security resource, this includes the following relationships:
+For the ``security`` resource, the configuration includes the following relationships:

 - alerts: Legacy alert from supported Azure and Microsoft 365 Defender security providers.
 - alerts_v2: An enriched version of alerts that contains additional information on suspicious activities and related collections of alerts.